slu4coder/Arduino-Nano-PC/README.md

 # Squeezing Blood from a Stone: The Arduino Nano "Personal Computer" with VGA and PS/2

-I am pushing the limits of how much you can get out of a single Arduino Nano and as few as possible additional logic.
-Sketches and schematics of my minimalistic 'Arduino Nano Personal Computer' featuring:
+I am pushing the limits of what you can get out of a single Arduino Nano and a few logic chips.
+Here are the sketches and schematics of my minimalistic 'Arduino Nano Personal Computer' featuring:

 o 320x200 pixels of VGA monochrome (16 colors) output